Header graphics: Explain that stuff

 That's all well and good, but what if you suddenly need to stop?
 To change from moving quickly to not moving at all, you have to get rid of your kinetic energy.

-If you're jumping from an aeroplane, the best way to lose energy is with a parachute.
+If you're jumping from an airplane, the best way to lose energy is with a parachute.
 This giant sack of fabric drags behind you, slowing you down, reducing your velocity, and therefore helping to get rid of your kinetic energy.
 That means you can land safely.
-Drag-racing cars and land speed record cars also use parachutes to stop but, in practice, bicycles and cars simply use brakes.
+Drag-racing cars and land speed record cars also use parachutes to stop but, in practice, most vehicles simply use brakes.

 Bicycle